Office of Lieutenant Governor

 After taking advice the Lieutenant Governor is also responsible for the appointment of the Captain of each of the 17 ancient parishes of the Island.
 This office, normally for lifetime, was first recorded in 1626 to provide Watch and Ward and originated from Norse times in order to maintain ceaseless vigilance to prevent invasion.
 Formerly the head of the local militia, these days the post is largely ceremonial and recognition of the primary citizen of the Parish.
 On appointment a Captain takes the oath of office in the presence of the Lieutenant Governor and will receive their badge of office from him.
 A Captain is entitled to use the letters ‘CP’ after his or her name.

 Birthdays and Anniversaries.
 With prior notification, the Lieutenant Governor sends birthday wishes to Island residents who celebrate their 90th or 100th birthdays, and letters of congratulation to those couples who celebrate their Golden or Diamond (or longer) Wedding Anniversary.
 The Office of the Lieutenant Governor can liaise with Buckingham Palace on the occasion of Diamond Wedding Anniversaries or 100th Birthdays on behalf of Manx residents.
 Detailed information can be found at the our Anniversary and birthday cards page.

-The Lieutenant Governor takes part in public ceremonies as the representative of Her Majesty The Queen.
+The Lieutenant Governor takes part in public ceremonies as the representative of His Majesty The King.
 This role includes such duties as Presiding on Tynwald Hill during the Tynwald Ceremony on Tynwald Day each July, attending the National Remembrance Sunday Service, holding occasional Honours Investitures and hosting visiting Ambassadors and High Commissioners in conjunction with the Island Authorities.
 Many of the Lieutenant Governor’s community functions also have a ceremonial dimension, such as attendance at the official openings of buildings, addressing conferences, or the launching special of events and appeals.

-Neither The Queen nor the Lieutenant Governor takes an active or initiating role in the executive functions of government.
+Neither The King nor the Lieutenant Governor takes an active or initiating role in the executive functions of government.
 By binding convention, the Head of State almost always acts on the advice of the Council of Ministers.